Host & Moderators

 John King is CNN’s award-winning chief national correspondent and an integral part of the network’s coverage of American government and politics.

-For the 2024 presidential cycle, King will lead a new voter and battleground state project designed to cover the campaign through eyes of everyday Americans.
-King will also play a prominent role in CNN’s coverage of major events, including debates, primary and caucus nights, the nominating conventions and Election Night.
-He will continue to lead the CNN “Magic Wall” coverage, an innovation first introduced in 2008 and central to the network’s election coverage since.
+For the 2024 presidential cycle, King led a new voter and battleground state project, “All Over the Map,” designed to cover the campaign through eyes of everyday Americans.
+King also consistently plays a prominent role in CNN’s coverage of major events, including debates, primary and caucus nights, the nominating conventions and Election Night.
+He leads the CNN “Magic Wall” coverage, an innovation first introduced in 2008 and central to the network’s election coverage since.

 Ahmad Rashad